OSHAYE/curriculum2016/year1/units/unit8/README.md

 #Unit 8: JavaScript Introduction

-In this unit the class will collaborate on a project using GitHub and Cloud 9.
+In this unit the students will be introduced to JavaScript functions using a visual JavaScript library.

 <table>
 <tr>